Gus-Bonilla/saucedemo.com_testing_project/README.md

 >
 > 1. Clone this Git repository.
 > 2. Install the Java's JDK, Eclipse for Java developers, and the Chrome web driver; the libraries are installed automatically by Maven and are listed in the next section.
+> 3. Open the project's folder in the Eclipse IDE.
-> 3. Run the project as a JUnit 5 project.
+> 4. Run the project as a JUnit 5 project.
-> 4. Verify the test results in the JUnit panel.
+> 5. Verify the test results in the JUnit panel.

 ---